jcampbellcodes/pes_project_4/README.md

 6) Hit Apply
 7) Hit Debug
 8) The program should run in the console below, provided the board is connected successfully.

-## Observations

-I spent the bulk of my time on the front end of this project working on designing the state machine and logging infrastructure, which ended up being potentially a bad call -- I saved the I2C and TMP102 work for the weekend before it was due, and had a lot of trouble debugging that communication.

-I also spent most of the weekend learning how to use an oscilloscope and how to pick a header pin configuration to solder to my board, which was a good experience, but pushed my I2C troubles even closer to the deadline.

-In the future I think I will consider my "unbounded work" anything hardware related and try to get it handled first.
-Writing and designing pure software is more bounded and can be crammed into the end of a schedule easier than something I have much less experience with.